Conor McGregor rape accuser telling ‘web of lies’, court hears

 Ms Hand, however, said she felt she would have such skills to open her own salon.

-The court previously heard that Ms Hand has been on disability allowance since the alleged attack and returned to work for a short time, but could not continue her employment due to her anxiety.
+The court previously heard that Ms Hand has been on disability allowance since the alleged attack and returned to work for a short time, but could not continue her employment due to her mental health.